NikosAlexandris/i.fusion.hpf/README.md

                   mid: Mid: 0.35
                   max: Maximum: 0.5
           trim   Trimming factor
-                  Trimming factor to multiply the pixel size of the low resolution image.
-A factor of 1.0 should suffice.
+                  Trim output border pixels by a factor of the pixel size of the low resolution image.
+A factor of 1.0 may suffice.
 ```

 ## Remarks